towersvault/shinpokered/README.md

 An aide is in the Celadon Diner.
 He will toggle on/off a catch-up EXP boost function for under-leveled pokemon.

-Item, Sleep, Freeze, and Trapping clauses can each be toggled by the Clause Brothers in Viridian City.
+Item, Sleep, Freeze, Trapping, and Hyper Beam clauses can each be toggled by the Clause Brothers in Viridian City.

 The bag now supports an additional item list for an extra 20 slots of space!
 Press START on the bag menu to hot-swap the item list that populates the active bag.
 The game's systems will generally detect items in the non-active bag space.
 Unique systems, such as Pokemon Stadium, will only recognize the active bag's item list.

-Hold SELECT and press START while on the bag menu or PC item box menu to auto-sort your items
+Hold SELECT and press START while on the bag menu or PC item box menu to auto-sort your items.

+The itemfinder now points you in the right direction.
+You can always hold SELECT while choosing to USE it to get its original function back.

 Each pokemon on your team has a field move slot.
 These slots can temporarily hold a HM move for overworld-use only.